dylan4d/FirstYearUni-Code/README.md

 # FirstYearUni-Code
-A collection of code from my first college year.
+A collection of what I perceive to be notable code files from my first year at college.
 Not all of it but a summary.

-So these are what I perceive to be notable files that I have coded over my first year.